niyarrbarman/cuda/index.md

       0.0              110          1          110.0  Memory Copy D2H
 ```

-almost all the time (~125ms) is in memory allocation. the first `cudaMalloc` triggers cuda context initialization — that's the cold start cost. actual kernel execution is just ~3.6µs.
+matrix multiplication is the outer nvtx range that wraps everything, so its time includes all nested ranges. the real story: memory allocation takes ~125ms because the first `cudaMalloc` triggers cuda context initialization. that's the cold start cost. actual kernel execution is just ~3.6µs.

 implemented:
 - nvtx range markers around each phase